nadegeferket/TSA-QualityofLife/README.md

 SWBI= percentpos/(percentpos+percentneg)
 ```
 ## Investigating migration bias
 Migration bias is specific to this research, because a person sending a message in Flanders is not necessarily Flemish, but the residence can be travel or work related.
 This bias occurs from location being a self-reported string.
-In order to investigate this bias, the modal tweet method is used.
+In order to investigate this bias, the modal tweet method is used, based on Armstrong et al. (2021) Challenges when identifying migration fromgeo-located Twitter data.
 The location history of a set of 442 users is extracted and examined.
 These users are then categorized in 5 different types: students, commuters, beach-visitors, foreigners and non-classified.
 The following code retrieves the location history of a given user and divides the years 2014-2018 into 20 different pieces, with time intervals of 3 months.
 ```python
 from datetime import datetime
 dl = DataLoader(bearer_token)